2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Southwest Region

 Full Allied Health Professions at MSU Texas Report

 The excellent bachelor’s degree programs at The University of Texas Health Science Center at San Antonio helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in the Southwest Region .
-Located in the large city of San Antonio, UT Health San Antonio is a public school with a small student population.
+Located in the city of San Antonio, UT Health San Antonio is a public school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at UT Health San Antonio are $21,694 a year.
+UT Health San Antonio undergraduate students pay an average of $21,694 in tuition and fees each year.
 While working on their Bachelor's Degree, allied health majors at UT Health San Antonio accumulate an average of around $26,220 in student debt.

-Out of the 19 schools in the Southwest Region that were part of this year’s ranking, University of Oklahoma - Health Sciences Center landed the # 3 spot on the list.
+The excellent bachelor’s degree programs at University of Oklahoma - Health Sciences Center helped the school earn the #3 place on this year’s ranking of the best value allied health professions schools in the Southwest Region .
 UOHSC is a small public school located in the large city of Oklahoma City.

-UOHSC undergraduate students pay an average of $24,769 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UOHSC are $24,769 per year.
 While working on their Bachelor's Degree, allied health majors at UOHSC accumulate an average of around $25,503 in student debt.

-The excellent bachelor’s degree programs at The University of Texas Medical Branch helped the school earn the #4 place on this year’s ranking of the best value allied health professions schools in the Southwest Region .
-Located in the town of Galveston, UTMB Galveston is a public school with a small student population.
+You’ll be in good company if you decide to attend The University of Texas Medical Branch.
+It ranked #4 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in the Southwest Region list.
+Located in the fringe town of Galveston, UTMB Galveston is a public college with a small student population.

 UTMB Galveston undergraduate students pay an average of $23,692 in tuition and fees each year.
 The average amount in student loans that allied health majors at UTMB Galveston take out while working on their Bachelor's Degree is $28,762.